AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 * Better way to fasten the RGB LEDs to the buttons, maybe add additional holes in the enclosure.
 * A red contrast filter for the 17 segment characters, they are way too bright.
-* Better button de-bouncing code
+* Better button debouncing code

 Thanks for reading!
 You can find [more pictures at full resolution](https://www.dropbox.com/sh/jtv7i2y51uckmn1/6SccJowgE1/Full%20Size#/) in my dropbox.